xpsi-group/xpsi/docs/source/contributing.rst

 To contribute to this project you can do so whilst being recognised as either a community member or a team member.
-If you contribute to feature development publicly on GitHub, you will be invited to be recognised as a team member in the :ref:`acknowledgements`, and to join the mailing group and our Slack workspace.
+If you contribute to feature development publicly on GitHub, you may be invited to be recognised as a team member in the :ref:`acknowledgements`, and to join the mailing group and our Slack workspace.